EbramTawfik/Notes/Computer Networks/Exam1Review/Lesson_3_Practice_Questions.md

 **Explanation:** In link-state routing, all nodes have a complete view of the network's topology, including the costs of all links.
 This information is shared and updated through link-state advertisements.

 ### Question 5
 Consider the link-state routing protocol.
-The network topology is known to all nodes.
+The link costs are known to all nodes.
 - [ ] True
 - [ ] False

 **Answer:** True

+**Explanation:** In a link-state routing protocol, all nodes have complete knowledge of the network topology, including the costs of all links.
+This information is exchanged through link-state advertisements (LSAs), ensuring that each node knows the cost of every link in the network.
+Based on this shared knowledge, each node can independently compute the shortest paths to all other nodes using algorithms such as Dijkstra's.

 **Explanation:** Link-state protocols like OSPF distribute information about the network topology to every router in the network, enabling each router to build a complete map of the network.